 CEO Andrew Wright predicts the region’s staggering population growth will provide significant opportunity for investors and occupiers

-TAMPA, FL (February 15, 2021) – Franklin Street, one of the largest commercial real estate companies in the Southeast, is pleased to share its 2021 Economic Outlook Report for the Tampa Bay market.
+Franklin Street is pleased to share its 2021 Economic Outlook Report for the Tampa Bay market.
 The detailed report takes a look at how Florida and Tampa Bay’s diverse economic and real estate sectors compare to the rest of the country, while offering key insights for the year ahead.
 Here are seven key takeaways from the report:

 1. The big picture for Florida and Tampa Bay is population growth.